JonasPalms/palmground/README.md

 ## 🎉 Introduction

-Welcome to my little corner of the web, where I experiment and learn new things!
-This project is all about exploring the vast possibilities of web development and having fun while doing it.
+Welcome to my little corner of the web, where I experiment and learn new things.
+My main goal for this project is to have an enviromnent where I can easily try out new stuff without the hassle of setting up a repo or dealing with the codepen editor.
+And it has the added benefit of being able to share the experiments with others.

+The site is built using [Astro](https://astro.build) and [MDX](https://mdxjs.com/).
+It uses [Shiki](https://shiki.style/) for code syntax highlighting.

-## 🚀 Demos
+## 🚀 Demoes

 Curious to see what I've been working on?
-Check out my demos [here](jonaspalms.github.io/palmground/demoes).
+Check out my demoes [here](https://jonaspalms.github.io/palmground/demoes).

-## 🌟 Enjoy!

-Thanks for stopping by!
-I hope you enjoy exploring as much as I do!